build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

 Please note for public domains, you can access the URL directly from browser.

-## Conclusion

-With the completion of this tutorial, you’ve effectively deployed the ExternalDNS add-on on your Amazon EKS cluster, enabling automatic DNS management for your Kubernetes services.
-By integrating with DNS providers like AWS Route 53, you have set the stage for effortless domain name resolution, fully in line with industry standards.
-This tutorial has walked you through the initial setup of the ExternalDNS add-on, the configuration of environment variables like `HOSTED_ZONE_ID` and `AWS_ROUTE53_DOMAIN`, and the steps for domain registration.
-You've also delved into the specifics of URL navigation for external clients.

-To continue your journey with a real domain, you'll need to [Register a Domain Name with Amazon Route 53](https://aws.amazon.com/getting-started/hands-on/get-a-domain/).
-After you've registered a domain name with Amazon Route 53, set the `HOSTED_ZONE_ID` & `AWS_ROUTE53_DOMAIN` variable with your registered domain, then revisit the steps in this guide.
-By doing so, you'll be able to access the service directly from a browser by navigating to `<SUB_DOMAIN>.<AWS_ROUTE53_DOMAIN>`.
-This final setup ensures a comprehensive, fully operational environment, poised for both internal and external service accessibility.

 ## Clean Up

 After finishing with this tutorial, for better resource management, you may want to delete the specific resources you created.